 This advice isn’t workable for pro photographers, but casual shutterbugs should snap a photo or two, then put the camera away.
 Nothing screams tourist like a camera permanently hanging from your neck.
 Not only do you stand out, but you may also get targeted by thieves.
 Carry a camera or smartphone that you can fit into your small bag.

 A Few More Tips

 Dressing appropriately while traveling abroad not only helps you fit in with locals and receive friendlier service, but it also protects you from standing out to pickpockets.
 When in doubt, look at what the locals are wearing.
-“The best thing a traveler can do is go to a local clothing store and buy a couple of outfits — then no one will ever mistake you for a tourist,” says travel expert John E. DiScala (a k a Johnny Jet).
+“The best thing a traveler can do is go to a local clothing store and buy a couple of outfits—then no one will ever mistake you for a tourist,” says travel expert Johnny Jet.
 Plus, your new wardrobe additions make great souvenirs.

 Sometimes even more important than how we look is what we sound like.
 Many Americans can be readily identified by their loud (and often complaining) voices.
 Keep your sound level low and your speech polite, though this suggestion can certainly be applied to travel anywhere, even within your own home town.

 More from SmarterTravel:

 - What Not to Wear in the Airport Security Line